Nurse Charged With Breaking Bones Of Several Newborn Babies, Including at Least One Black Child, Released On Bond

 We may earn a commission from links on this page.

-Image for article titled Nurse Charged With Breaking Bones Of Several Newborn Babies, Including at Least One Black Child, at a Virginia Hospital
+Image for article titled Nurse Charged With Breaking Bones Of Several Newborn Babies, Including at Least One Black Child, Released On Bond

 Photo: Henrico County Sheriff’s Office

-A Virginia woman has been charged with child abuse after being connected to jarring injuries a newborn suffered in a neonatal intensive care unit in a hospital where she worked as a nurse.
-But the full story sounds much more ominous.
+Earlier this year, a Virginia woman was charged with child abuse after being connected to jarring injuries a newborn suffered in a neonatal intensive care unit in a hospital where she worked as a nurse.
+Now, she has been released on bond.

 Advertisement